-Businesses that set up a strong sales discipline, and can move proactively to drive sales and anticipate customer needs, will not only make money, but also create an environment of trust and integrity.
+Businesses that set up a strong sales discipline, move proactively to drive sales and anticipate customer needs will not only make money, but also create an environment of trust and integrity.

 This is where an account management framework has great influence on our success.